How to Choose a 3D Scanner for Manufacturing

 What is the best 3D scanner for manufacturing?

-How accurate are 3D scanners?
+How accurate are industrial 3D scanners?

 Should I choose handheld or automated scanning?